microsoft/promptflow/docs/dev/replay-e2e-test.md

-# Replay End-to-End Tests
+# Replay end-to-end tests

 * This document introduces replay tests for those located in [sdk_cli_azure_test](../../src/promptflow/tests/sdk_cli_azure_test/e2etests/) and [sdk_cli_test](../../src/promptflow/tests/sdk_cli_test/e2etests/).
 * The primary purpose of replay tests is to avoid the need for credentials, Azure workspaces, OpenAI tokens, and to directly test prompt flow behavior.
 * Although there are different techniques behind recording/replaying, there are some common steps to run the tests in replay mode.
 * The key handle of replay tests is the environment variable `PROMPT_FLOW_TEST_MODE`.

-## How to Run Tests in Replay Mode
+## How to run tests in replay mode

 After cloning the full repo and setting up the proper test environment following [dev_setup.md](./dev_setup.md), run the following command in the root directory of the repo: